StringManolo/SIMPLE/README.md

 ES6 module exporting a function to convert raw code into tokens and language structures.
 lexer.mjs is designed to a more general purpouse like sintax highlighting.

++ parser/parser.mjs
+ES6 module exporting a function to organice the lexemas into expressions.

++ transpiler/cpp/simple2cpp.js
+ES6 module exporting a function to generate c++ code from SIMPLE expressions.

 ### SIMPLE LANGUAGE:
 SIMPLE is a functional programming language where everything is a function or a function call.